 For players, there is the danger of wandering through the world while distracted by their mobile device.
 These augmented reality games may lead to conflict and complications between players and non-players enjoying public and private spaces, which may lead to violent confrontations.

-For government, law already exists prohibiting distracted driving with mobile devices – it is not much of a stretch to contemplate laws restricting mobile device usage while crossing streets in pursue of your next Pokémon.
+For government, law already exists prohibiting distracted driving with mobile devices – it is not much of a stretch to contemplate laws restricting mobile device usage while crossing streets in pursuit of your next Pokémon.
 As public spaces become a game board, local government may want to consider limiting or apportioning spaces for play, which could lead to First Amendment challenges.

 For businesses, owners may wish to consider whether it will cater to these gaming crowds.
 For example, bars, restaurants and other retail locations will have to weigh the potential business benefits of welcoming gamers to their establishments with the legal complications that may arise.